-I really enjoyed this on the second go.
-Red Dwarf: Back to Earth wasn’t a huge success with me when first broadcast but the main problems back then were the circumstances of its premiere.
-Released to disc, it's now possible to view the story as a single feature – as intended.
+Being episodic got it made but at last this feature film can be enjoyed as such.
+Red Dwarf: Back to Earth wasn’t a huge success with me when first broadcast but the main problem back then was it being chopped up.
+Released to disc, it's now possible to watch the movie – and it is a movie – properly.

 In the far future aboard spaceship Red Dwarf lives likeable slob Dave Lister (Craig Charles), whose only companions are the officious Rimmer (Chris Barrie), the flamboyant Cat (Danny John-Jules) and the bumbling mechanoid Kryten (Robert Llewellyn).
 Transported back to Earth in 2009, they get more than just culture shock: their lives are being sold to their forebears as a fictional TV programme.

 A long-suffering Red Dwarf movie project evolved into Back to Earth and its 2009 broadcast over three consecutive nights seems like a compromise now.
 No third of this tale is very satisfying when viewed independently; as a single feature, it raises expectations and satisfies them in ways that were lost over those three evenings.

 The broadcast premiere felt like the last shout of the programme and as such, I’d hoped for more resolution in the story.
 As a midpoint between 20th and 21st century Red Dwarf, I feel now that the story is right for its time.
 The 'fiction within a fiction' element externalises writer/director Doug Naylor's search for the essence of Red Dwarf.
 Properly presented, it invites fans to re-evaluate why we've loved it and gives us more to love.